 His experience includes managing the transfer of patented biotechnology from the National Institutes of Health to his client, which enabled the company to raise $25 million in venture capital funding.
 He served as Vice President of Certified Marketing Services International, an ISO 9000 business-consulting firm, where he assisted international companies in human resource certification.

 And he also served as President of Computer Applications Development and Integration (CADI), the premier provider of software solutions for the criminal justice market.

 Professor Yoest served with Menlo Care, a start-up medical device manufacturer.
 While at Menlo, he was a part of the team that moved sales from zero to over $12 million that resulted in a buy-out by a medical division of Johnson & Johnson.

 Professor Yoest is a former Captain in the United States Army having served in Combat Arms.
 He earned an MBA from George Mason University and completed graduate work in the International Operations Management Program at Oxford University.

 He has been active on a number of Boards and has completed 26.2-mile marathon runs.
 His wife of 27 years, Charmaine Yoest, Ph.D., is a Vice President at Heritage Foundation and a former Assistant Secretary, Health and Human Services and past CEO of Americans United for Life.

 They live in the Washington, DC area with their five children.
-Their eldest daughter is an editor at The Weekly Standard and an NCAA National Crew Champion and four-time ACC Champion at The University of Virginia.
-Their eldest son is an Army Aviation Officer and pitched at The College of William & Mary and Colonial Athletic Association (CAA) Champion.
+Their eldest daughter is an editor at a major publication and an NCAA National Crew Champion and four-time ACC Champion at The University of Virginia.
+Their eldest son is an Army Aviation Officer flying BlackHawk helicopters and pitched at The College of William & Mary and a Colonial Athletic Association (CAA) Champion.
 Their middle daughter studies Physics and rows at Bucknell University and a Patriot League medalist.
 Their two younger children are uncommitted.